jow-/ucode/README.md

 If either operand of the `+` operator is a string, the other one is converted to a string value as well and a concatenated string is returned.

-All other arithmetic operators coerce their operands to numeric values.
+All other arithmetic operators coerce their operands into numeric values.
 Fractional values are converted to doubles, other numeric values to integers.

 If either operand is a double, the other one is converted to a double value as